midhunkalarikkal/FullDomain/Notes/js.md

 ## `jwt` ##
 =============
-- JWT (JSON Web Token) is an open standard (RFC 7519) used to securely transmit information between two parties (typically client and server) as a JSON object.
+- JWT (JSON Web Token) is an open standard (RFC 7519) used to securely transmit information between client and server as a JSON object.
-This information can be verified and trusted because it's digitally signed.
+- This information can be verified and trusted because it's digitally signed.
 - Size of the data is maximum 8kb, Recommended 1kb to 3kb
 - JWTs are commonly used for authentication and authorization in web applications.